xuthus83/pigallery2/README.md

  * Random photo url
    * You can generate an url that returns a random photo from your gallery.
 You can use this feature to develop 3rd party applications, like: changing desktop background
  * video support
+   *  uses ffmpeg and ffprobe to generate video thumbnails
  * **Markdown based blogging support** - `future plan`
    * you can write some note in the blog.md for every directory
  * bug free :) - `In progress`